Reserve Officers' Training Corps: Non-U.S. ROTC programs

 Other countries have also institutionalized reservist training programs.
 Reserve Officer Training in Russia began in the 1920s.
 Brazil has had the CPOR and the NPOR since 1928, the difference being that officers trained by the CPOR choose their area of specialization, while officers trained by the NPOR learn from their local army base.

 Student Army Training Corps (SATC)

-During World War I, the United States created the Student Army Training Corps in an effort to encourage young men to simultaneously receive a college education and train for the military.
+During World War I, the United States created the Student Army Training Corps under the leadership of Brigadier General Robert I. Rees in an effort to encourage young men to simultaneously receive a college education and train for the military.
 Students were authorized to participate beginning in the summer of 1917, and training camps were held in the summer of 1918.

 Enrollment in the SATC was voluntary, and 525 universities enrolled 200,000 total students on October 1, 1918, the first day SATC units were authorized to formally organize on college campuses.
 Students who joined the SATC received the rank of private in the army, and some advanced to leadership roles including sergeant.

 When the Armistice of November 11, 1918 ended the war, the Army's need for more soldiers and officers ended.
 The SATC was disbanded in December 1918, and its members were honorably discharged from the military.